Samba Diallo

-Samba Diallo (born 5 January 2003) is a Senegalese professional footballer who plays as a left winger for Israeli Premier League club Hapoel Jerusalem and the Senegal national team.
+Samba Diallo (born 5 January 2003) is a Senegalese professional footballer who plays as a left winger for Ukrainian Premier League club Rukh Lviv on loan from Dynamo Kyiv, and the Senegal national team.

 Club career

 Samba is a product of the local AF Darou Salam, but in July 2021 he signed a contract with Ukrainian side Dynamo Kyiv and played in the Ukrainian Premier League Reserves.

 He made his debut for Dynamo Kyiv on 28 October 2022, playing as a second-half substitute in a draw away to Cypriot club AEK Larnaca in the 2022–23 UEFA Europa League group stage.

 On 13 September 2024 loaned to the Israeli Premier League club Hapoel Jerusalem.